 Even after losing weight via bariatrics, many weight loss surgery patients fear they will gain the weight back all over again.
-It was that never-ending cycle of weight loss and regain that spurred many patients to seek out bariatrics in the first place.
-You may be thinking, “is it really possible to gain all the weight back after losing weight through gastric sleeve or a similar surgery?”
+That never-ending cycle of weight loss and regain spurred many patients to seek out bariatrics in the first place.
+You may think, “Is it possible to regain all the weight after losing it through a gastric sleeve or a similar surgery?”

 How Common is Weight Regain After Weight Loss Surgery

-While it is possible to lose around 50% of your excess weight (which can amount to 100 pounds or more), some weight regain is possible.
+While losing around 50% of your excess weight (which can amount to 100 pounds or more) is possible, some weight regain is possible.
 A recent study observed weight regain in 50% of patients among those diagnosed with super morbid obesity (body mass index (BMI) of 50+).
 For instance, if you are 4’10” and weigh 239 pounds, you would be considered super morbidly obese.

-Weight regain is not guaranteed, however, and you can minimize the amount of the weight that comes back.
-These tips will help you adopt the necessary habits that come with significant and long-term weight loss following bariatric surgery.
+Weight regain is not guaranteed; however, you can minimize the amount of the weight that comes back.
+These tips will help you adopt the habits that come with significant and long-term weight loss following bariatric surgery.

 Lifestyle Habits to Adopt to Avoid Weight Regain